chungheng/e6092/recitation_5.md

 ### Executation and More ###

-At first glance, it seems that we ommit the memory transfer from CPU to GPU and the other direction.
+At first glance, it seems that we omit the memory transfer from CPU to GPU and the other direction.
 In fact, we call two `PyCUDA` magical functions `pycuda.driver.In` and `pycuda.driver.Out` to perform data copying.
-When an CPU array is passed into `pycuda.driver.In` and the output of `pycuda.driver.In` is then passed into a cuda function, `PyCUDA` will automatically allocate a chunk of memory on GPU, copy the data from CPU to GPU, and finally pass the address of the GPU memroy to the cuda function.
+When an CPU array is passed into `pycuda.driver.In` and the output of `pycuda.driver.In` is then passed into a cuda function, `PyCUDA` will automatically allocate a chunk of memory on GPU, copy the data from CPU to GPU, and finally pass the address of the GPU memory to the cuda function.

     vec_elm_mul( drv.Out(dest), drv.In(a), drv.In(b),
                  block=(400,1,1), grid=(1,1))

 Likewise, `pycuda.driver.Out` will allocate memory on GPU first, pass the address of GPU memory to the cuda function, and copy the data from GPU to CPU after the execution of the cuda function.